SWR-Citation-Project/swrdash/README.md

 ## Quick Startup

+### Local Python Environment

+Assumes Mac and `virtualenv`.

+In a Terminal opened to the root folder of this project,

+1. Install Python 3.9.8 virtually to avoid dependency conflicts on your local computer by running `virtualenv 3.9.8`.
+2. Run `source 3.9.8/bin/activate`.
+Now Python 3.9.8 is running virtually in this project.
+3. Install dependencies by:
+    1. Run `pip install gevent==22.10.2 --no-build-isolation`
+    2. Run `pip install gevent==22.10.2 --no-build-isolation`
+    3. Run `pip install -r requirements.txt`.

 ### Development server

-In the root folder, `swrdash`, open a terminal and run `python application.py` or `python3 application.py`.
+In the root folder, `swrdash`, open a terminal and run `python application.py`.

 A development version of the dashboard will run automatically on a localhost port `8050`: [http://localhost:8050/](http://localhost:8050/).